PEMF for Eye Diseases

-Macular degeneration is the loss of vision, or the distortion (blurring) of the central vision which is caused by the progressive degeneration of the macula.
-This can result in difficulty recognizing faces, reading, viewing a computer screens or driving – basically anything requiring fine visual detection.
+Macular degeneration is the loss of vision or the distortion (blurring) of the central vision caused by the macula's progressive degeneration.
+This can result in difficulty recognizing faces, reading, viewing a computer screen or driving – anything requiring fine visual detection.

-The macula is the small 5.5 mm oval-shaped area in the center of the retina which contains the fovea at its center.
-The six million cone light receptor cells which are responsible for the detection of finer image details are spread throughout the eye but concentrated mostly in the fovea.
+The macula is the tiny 5.5 mm oval-shaped area in the retina's centre, which contains the fovea at its centre.
+The six million cone light receptor cells responsible for detecting finer image details are spread throughout the eye but mainly concentrated in the fovea.

-It is believed that macular degeneration is caused by oxidative stress, mitochondrial dysfunction, and inflammation.
-Contributing factors have been identified as hypertension, atherosclerosis, high cholesterol, obesity, too much of the wrong fat intake.
+Macular degeneration is believed to be caused by oxidative stress, mitochondrial dysfunction, and inflammation.
+Contributing factors have been identified as hypertension, atherosclerosis, high cholesterol, obesity, and too much wrong fat intake.
 Omega-3 fatty acids are helpful.

-DRY AMD – is caused by cellular debris accumulating between the retina and the choroid causing scarring and degeneration of cells.
-(The choroid is the thin vascular area layer which carries the blood between the retina and the sclera).
-These debris, (called drusen), are a buildup of extracellular proteins and lipids in the macular which cause damage to the retina over time.
-The macula slowly thins out and dries or atrophies as part of the aging process.
+DRY AMD – is caused by cellular debris accumulating between the retina and the choroid, causing scarring and degeneration of cells.
+(The choroid is the thin vascular area layer carrying blood between the retina and the sclera).
+This debris (called drusen) is a buildup of extracellular proteins and lipids in the macular which cause damage to the retina over time.
+As a result, the macula slowly thins out and dries or atrophies as part of the ageing process.
 These deposits are thought to be related to high cholesterol deposits.
 Between 80-90% of AMD cases are dry.

 WET MD – is caused by the blood vessels between the retina and the sclera (in an area called the choroid) growing abnormally.
-The abnormal vessels are usually weak and can leaking protein fluids or sometimes bleed (hemorrhage) behind the retina causing scaring and damage to the photoreceptors cones.
+The abnormal vessels are usually weak and can leak protein fluids or sometimes bleed (haemorrhage) behind the retina, causing scaring and damage to the photoreceptors cones.

 A study focusing on the use of PEMF for macular degeneration concluded the following:

 Curatron has settings for MACULAR DEGENERATION for use with the various coils.
-It also has settings such as OXYGENATION that help deal with inflammation increasing the microcirculation and replacing damaged weakened cells with strong health ones.
-Mitochondrial dysfunction is assisted by improving cell metabolism using settings such as METABOLIC DEFICIENCY.
+It also has settings such as OXYGENATION that help deal with inflammation increasing the microcirculation and replacing damaged, weakened cells with strong, healthy ones.
+In addition, mitochondrial dysfunction is assisted by improving cell metabolism using settings such as METABOLIC DEFICIENCY.

 PEMF for Cataracts

-Diseases such as diabetic mellitus and hypertension can increase production of cataracts.
-Cataracts can also be caused by injuries, radiation, UV light, microwaves, and genetics, smoking, and certain medications.
+Diseases such as diabetic mellitus and hypertension can increase the production of cataracts.
+Injuries, radiation, UV light, microwaves, genetics, smoking, and certain medications can also cause cataracts.

 There are several types of cataracts.
-For instance, nuclear sclerosis is when the center of the lens (nucleolus) can become hardened as a concentration of brown pigment is built up.
-Cortical cataracts occur when the outer layer of the lens (cortex) becomes opaque due to fluid causing fissures.
-Posterior subcapsular cataracts occur when the back of the lens becomes cloudy.
+For instance, nuclear sclerosis is when the centre of the lens (nucleolus) can become hardened as a concentration of brown pigment is built up.
+Cortical cataracts occur when the outer layer of the lens (cortex) becomes opaque due to fluid-causing fissures.
+Finally, posterior subcapsular cataracts occur when the back of the lens becomes cloudy.

-PEMF can help reduce the progression and development of cataracts by increasing the microcirculation in the eyes.
-It reduces the oxidative stress by encouraging the natural flow of fluids in and out of the eye, reducing the buildup of proteins or the yellow-brown pigment that clouds the lens.
-The increase in microcirculation allows blood cells to reach low vascular areas brining oxygen, nutrients, healthy fats, and removing wastes, rather than have them build up and create fibrous layers in the lenses causing cloudiness in vision.
-PEMF also can treat some of the root causes such as diabetes and hypertension.
+PEMF can help reduce the progression and development of cataracts by increasing eye microcirculation.
+It reduces oxidative stress by encouraging the natural flow of fluids in and out of the eye, reducing the buildup of proteins or the yellow-brown pigment that clouds the lens.
+The increase in microcirculation allows blood cells to reach low vascular areas bringing oxygen, nutrients, and healthy fats and removing wastes rather than having them build up and create fibrous layers in the lenses, causing cloudiness in vision.
+PEMF also can treat some root causes, such as diabetes and hypertension.